Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 - Stopping up fights

-How do Chimpanzees move or walk?
-Chimpanzees are adapted for both arboreal and terrestrial locomotion.
+Many visitors undertaking primate safaris in Uganda Kibale National Park usually wonder how do Chimpanzees move or walk.
+Well, Chimpanzees are adapted for both arboreal and terrestrial locomotion.

 Arboreal locomotion consists of vertical climbing and brachiation, swinging from one tree branch to another.
 Their hands have a higher content of fast-twitch muscle fibers that enables them to easily climb and swing in trees.